-Like calories, megapixels are a measure of quantity, not quality.
-You need a certain number of megapixels depending on the way to want to share a photo.
-But just as the number of calories in a meal doesn't say much about how nutritious it is, the number of pixels in a camera doesn't say much about the quality of the image they can capture.
+Like calories, megapixels measure quantity, not quality.
+You need a certain number of megapixels depending on how you intend to share a photo.
+But just as the number of calories in a meal doesn't say much about its nutritional value, the number of pixels in a camera doesn't say much about the image quality.

-Quality is a complex issue based upon a camera’s optics, image sensor design, firmware, engineering, and yes, its pixels — but not its megapixel count.
+Quality is a complex metric based on a combination of the camera’s optics, image sensor design, firmware, engineering, and yes, its pixels — but not its megapixel count.
 At the heart of your camera is the image sensor, which contains the array of pixels.
-These pixels are like buckets that collect photons (i.e., light).
+These pixels are like buckets that collect photons, or light.

 Image sensors come in different sizes.
-The larger the image sensor, the larger the pixels can be, and the more photons each can collect.
-The result is a picture that is cleaner, with less image noise (graininess), and typically a finer differentiation and delineation of highlights and shadows.
+The larger the sensor, the larger the pixels can be, and the more photons each pixel can hold.
+The result is an image that looks cleaner, with less noise or grain, and typically shows a finer distinction between highlights and shadows.

-To get a rough idea of any camera’s sensor size, look at the diameter of the lens.
+To get a rough idea of a camera’s sensor size, look at the diameter of the lens.
 An 8-megapixel smartphone camera packs 8 million pixels onto a minuscule sensor about the size of a baby aspirin tablet.
-However, an 8-megapixel compact camera has a significantly larger sensor, about the size of a pinky fingernail, so each individual bucket (pixel) is bigger and deeper.
-That allows it to capture more light without the light spilling over to adjacent pixels — which is a prime cause of noise (a grainy appearance) and ghosting (a double image).
+However, an 8-megapixel compact camera has a significantly larger sensor, about the size of a pinky fingernail, so each individual bucket or pixel is bigger and deeper.
+That allows it to capture more light without that light spilling over to adjacent pixels — which is a prime cause of noise or grain and ghosting or double image.

-Advanced compacts, mirrorless cameras and semipro and professional DSLRs come equipped with even larger sensors ranging in size from a postage stamp (known as APS) to a comparatively huge "full-frame" sensor of about 1.5 by 1 inches found in top-of-the-line DSLRs.
-So, all other things being equal, an 8-megapixel DSLR will produce far better images than an 8-megapixel compact camera, just like the 8-megapixel compact will capture better images than your 8-megapixel smartphone.
+However, compared to purpose-built cameras, smartphone cameras' sensors are still much smaller.
+Mirrorless cameras and DSLRs have sensors ranging in size from a postage stamp (known as APS-C) to a comparatively huge full-frame sensor of 36 x 24 mm found in top-of-the-line DSLRs.
+So, with all other elements being equal, an 8-megapixel DSLR will produce far better images than an 8-megapixel compact camera, just like the 8-megapixel compact camera will capture better images than your 8-megapixel smartphone.

 Where megapixels do matter is the size you want your final picture to be.
-You need to have a camera or smartphone whose megapixel count matches how you plan to use your photographs.
-This is particularly important if you plan to print your pictures, because print quality is very dependent upon having enough data (pixels) to define the picture.
+You need to have a camera or smartphone whose megapixel count matches how you plan to share your photographs.
+This is particularly important if you plan to print your pictures, because print quality depends on having enough pixel data to define the picture.
 (Please see tables for guidelines on how many megapixels you need for different size prints and for sharing on various social networks.)

 Can you have too many megapixels?

-Having more pixels than you really need can actually hurt image quality.
-That’s because when you upload an overly large picture to social media, output it to a printer or send it to a photo book producer, your image will be downsized automatically.
-In other words, the software or upload process will randomly delete pixels without the smarts to understand what might be critical in the picture, such as the sparkle in a child’s eye or the razor-sharp edge of a leaf.
+Having more pixels than you need can actually hurt image quality.
+That’s because when you upload an overly large picture to social media, output it to a printer or send it to a photo book producer, your image will get downsized automatically.
+That’s because the software or upload process will randomly delete pixels without the smarts to understand what might be critical in the picture, such as the sparkle in a child’s eye or the razor-sharp edge of a leaf.

 Photos with too many megapixels also take much longer to upload and might even fail partway through.
-And if you're uploading on the go, you're eating into your wireless data cap more than you need to.
+And if you're uploading on the go, you're eating into your wireless data cap more than you need.

 Of course with the continuing megapixel inflation by camera makers, you may have no choice but to buy a camera with far more resolution than you need.
 Fortunately, traditional digital cameras, as well as camera apps for smartphones, allow you to adjust the resolution down, which is one option.

 Another is to downsize the photos after you shoot them but before you upload them to a printing service or social networking site.
-Even basic, free photo editing apps allow you to select the output resolution.
+Even some of the best photo editing apps allow you to select the output resolution.
 This option will fill up your memory card faster, but it has the benefit of giving you more flexibility, for example if you decide later that the quick snapshot you took is actually worthy of a full-size print.

 How many megapixels do you need for prints?